chen-keinan/red/README.md

 - Create env variable files for gitops-operator and app-proxy to be used with IDE

 ## Getting started

+### pre-requisite
+- running k8s cluster
+- make sure gitops-runtime is deployed to you cluster and its running without any errors
+- make sure values.yaml for that installation is avaliable on specific folder
+- make sure the env.sh script (extract runtime values) is avaliable on specific folder

 ```sh
 git clone https://github.com/chen-keinan/devcli
 cd devcli